Human-like object concept representations emerge naturally in multimodal large language models: Methods

-\textbf{Collecting behavioral responses from MLLM.} Regarding collecting behavioral responses from MLLM, more specifically Gemini Pro Vision (v1.0), we adopted a similar strategy.
-The prompt we used is as follows: "You are shown three object images side by side and are asked to report the image that was the least similar to the other two.
+\textbf{Collecting behavioral responses from MLLM.} Regarding collecting behavioral responses from Gemini Pro Vision (v1.0), we adopted a similar strategy.
+The prompt we used is as follows: "\emph{You are shown three object images side by side and are asked to report the image that was the least similar to the other two.
 You should focus your judgment on the object, but you are not given additional constraints as to the strategy you should use.
 If you did not recognize the object, you should base your judgment on your best guess of what the object could be.
 1. Tell me your answer.
 2. Tell me the location of the object you have chosen.
-3. Explain the reasons."
-In some trials, the Gemini Pro Vision model refused to respond because it believed that the given images contained some unknown sensitive information.
+3. Explain the reasons.}" In some trials, the Gemini Pro Vision model refused to respond because it believed that the given images contained some unknown sensitive information.
 In this case, we applied a method akin to image replacement to address the issue.

 The temperature parameter for determining response randomness in Gemini Pro Vision was also configured to 0.01, with images displayed at 512 x 512 pixels.
-Similarly, to gauge the noise ceiling and potential predictability, we additionally sampled 1,000 randomly chosen triplets and ran 25 trials for each of them using the same prompt for each trial and estimated the consistency of choices for each triplet across trials. \\
+Since the model's responses are well structured, we extracted the keyword about the position of the object in its answers (e.g., "left," "middle," or "right") to determine the model's choice.
+Similarly, to gauge the noise ceiling and potential predictability, we additionally sampled 1,000 randomly chosen triplets and ran a minimum of 14 trials and a maximum of 25 trials for each of them using the same prompt for each trial and estimated the consistency of choices for each triplet across trials.

+As for the model of Qwen2\_VL-7B, we used a similar strategy to collect the full sampling of triplets for the 48 typical objects. \\

+\textbf{Constructing behavioral responses for the other models.} For models do not have visual or language-based question-answer capabilities (such as CLIP, SimCLR, VGG16, etc.), we first used the pre-trained model to extract the features of the object images (or their language descriptions), and then constructed the required odd-one-out data based on the cosine distance of the features. \\

+\textbf{Feature extractors.} For the pre-trained models originally used for classification tasks (such as VGG16, ResNet18, etc.), we extracted the penultimate layer features, rather than the head.
+For CLIP, we extract features in the final embedding layer.
+For GPT2 and Llama3.1, we extracted features by averaging the last hidden state activations across all tokens to obtain sentence embeddings.
+For Qwen2\_VL, we extracted image features from the last layer of its visual branch, which is based on a 600M-parameter ViT.
+Some of the pretrained models sourced from the following repositories: the Torchvision model zoo, the Pytorch-Image-Models (timm) library, the VISSL (self-supervised) model zoo, the OpenAI CLIP collection, and the Transformer python library.
+In particular, the Gabor model feature extractor consists of a single fixed set of convolutions: 12 Gabor wavelets with spatial frequency log-spaced between 3 and 72 cyc/stimulus at 6 evenly-spaced orientations between 0 and $\pi$, following previous work \cite{st2023brain}. \\